DLProjectTextGeneration/TextGeneration/README.md

 We saying oh wee oh wee oh wee oh
 We saying oh wee oh wee oh wee "

-Generating the next 400, here is our result :
+We generate the next 400 characters, here is our result :

 ![ComparaisonBritney](Comparaison_britney.png)